 Department of Computer Science

-Research Posts in Asynchronous Design
+Research Post in Low-Power Asynchronous Design

-The post holders will work in the AMULET research group under Professor S.B.Furber.
+The post holder will work in the AMULET research group under Professor S.B.Furber.
 The AMULET group has established an international reputation for its work in asynchronous circuit design.
 The AMULET1 microprocessor is a fully self-timed implementation of the ARM RISC architecture, and is the first fully asynchronous VLSI implementation of a commercial microprocessor architecture.
 In 1995 the group gained a British Computer Society Award for AMULET1 and the 'Computing' IT Gold Award for Technology Transfer jointly with Advanced RISC Machines Limited who have licensed the AMULET processor technology from the University.
 More recently first samples of the AMULET2e asynchronous embedded microcontroller have been obtained and these are being used as the basis of a number of low-power system design experiments.

 The AMULET group has strong industrial connections through its many collaborative research projects and expects to bring asynchronous design techniques to commercial fruition within the next five years.
 Within this project the focus is the exploitation of asychronous design for improving power-efficiency.

 Applicants should have a PhD or equivalent research track-record, good computing skills and must have expertise in one or more of the following areas: asynchronous circuit design; microprocessor architecture; embedded system design; CAD tools for VLSI.
 It is unlikely that any candidate will have skills in all of these areas, and perhaps the most important will be a broad ability to cope fluently with complex VLSI design.